 Surfshark is the best budget VPN extension for Chrome, Firefox, and Edge.
 It operates more than 4,500 servers in 100 countries and can reliably access virtually any streaming platform from Netflix to Amazon Prime Video.
 This VPN lets you secure every device you own at the same time, offers 24/7 live chat in case you run into any problems, and works in places with extreme digital censorship, such as the UAE, Russia, or China.
 Not bad considering its very attractive price point!

 So how fast is this provider really?
-Our team performed a series of speed tests using Surfshark’s American servers to check both its top speeds and its consistency.
+I ran a series of speed tests using Surfshark’s American servers to check both its top speeds and its consistency.
 Surfshark achieved an average speed of 190.55 Mbps, which is a fantastic result.
 With speeds like this, you shouldn’t have any issues streaming live TV, playing online games, or downloading large files.
-The table has our full test results:
+The table has the full test results:

 This service comes with all manner of security features.
 For starters, it can tell you if the site you’re on has suffered a data breach.
 There’s also 256-bit encryption as well as protection against IPv6, DNS, and WebRTC leaks, a kill switch, and even a NoBorders feature you can use to freely browse the internet in countries with strict online censorship.
 Surfshark doesn’t log any personally identifiable information, but if you’re worried about privacy, you can always pay in Bitcoin, Ethereum, or Ripple.
 If you need any help, you can reach support 24/7 via live chat.